 - Java SDK/JRE (Software Dev Kit/Java Runtime Environment)

-Yes.
-Java applets are applications that run on the user's browser, as opposed to CGI programs, which run on the server.
+Java applets are supported on DreamHost servers.
+They are applications that run on the user's browser, as opposed to CGI programs, which run on the server.

 Which Java features does DreamHost NOT support?

 DreamHost does NOT support the following Java features:

 While certainly a useful technology, as time goes on it will be more and more difficult to integrate it with other technologies DreamHost operates on.

 DreamHost has closely evaluated the most obvious alternative (Apache Tomcat), but due to an inherent limitation in the way Tomcat was designed, it is not a feasible alternative when used in a shared hosting environment.
 A number of commercial solutions have also been evaluated, but none have been found to be a viable, cost-effective replacement that will work on all Shared Hosting servers.